top of page

 4. Maintain an alcohol- and illicit-drug-free environment.

-5. Honor individuals’ rights to choose their recovery paths within the parameters defined by the residence organization.
+5. Honor your right to choose your recovery paths within the parameters defined by the residence organization.

-6. Protect the privacy and personal rights of each resident.
+6. Protect your privacy and personal rights.

 7. Provide consistent and uniformly applied rules.